Tiberius Gracchus: Tribunate

+Attempted re-election and death

-Tiberius' proposal usurped senatorial prerogatives over finance and foreign policy, breaking a major political norm.
-Senators also feared that Tiberius intended to appropriate Attalus' bequest to hand out money to his personal benefit.
-This was compounded by his attempt to stand for re-election, claiming that he needed to do so to prevent repeal of the agrarian law or possibly to escape prosecution for his deposition of Octavius.
+He tried to stand for re-election as tribune, claiming that he needed to do so to prevent repeal of the agrarian law or possibly to escape prosecution for his deposition of Octavius.
 Attempts at such consecutive terms may have been illegal.
 The bid, however, certainly violated Roman constitutional norms: magistrates were immune while in office and continuous officeholding implied continual immunity.
 Some ancient historians also report that Tiberius, to smooth his bid for re-election, brought laws to create mixed juries of senators and equites but this likely emerges from confusion with his brother's law to that effect.
 The deadly opposition to Tiberius Gracchus' reforms focused more on his subsequent actions – interpreted by his contemporaries as indicative of a desire to essentially overthrow the republic and institute a popular tyranny – than on the reforms themselves.

-At the electoral comitia counting the votes for the tribunes for 132 BC, Tiberius and his entourage seized the Capitoline hill where the voting was taking place to dictate the result.
+At the electoral comitia for the plebeian tribunate of 132 BC, Tiberius and his entourage seized the Capitoline hill where the voting was taking place to dictate the result.
 At a senate meeting on the tribunician elections, Tiberius' first cousin Publius Cornelius Scipio Nasica Serapio, the pontifex maximus, attempted to induce consul Publius Mucius Scaevola use force and stop Tiberius' re-election.
 When Scaevola refused, Scipio Nasica shouted a formula for levying soldiers in an emergency – "anyone who wants the community secure, follow me" (qui rem publicam salvam esse volunt me sequatur) – and led a mob to the comitia with his toga drawn over his head.
 In doing so, he attempted to frame the killing as a religious rite (consacratio) taken to free the state from an incipient tyrant.
 Tiberius and supporters did not fight back; killed with stones, wooden chairs and other blunt weapons, their bodies were thrown into the Tiber.